JuliaLang/julia/doc/stdlib/base.rst

 .. function:: signed(x)

-   Convert a number to a signed integer
+   Convert a number to a signed integer.
+If the argument is unsigned, it is reinterpreted as signed without checking for overflow.

 .. function:: unsigned(x) -> Unsigned

-   Convert a number to an unsigned integer
+   Convert a number to an unsigned integer.
+If the argument is signed, it is reinterpreted as unsigned without checking for negative values.

 .. function:: int8(x)